openworm/open-worm-analysis-toolbox/INSTALL.md

 Windows
 ------------------

-1. Install Python 3.x, matplotlib, Cython, numpy, scipy, seaborn, pandas.
+1. Install Python (2 or 3), matplotlib, numpy, scipy, seaborn, pandas, OpenCV.
+You can install most of these using WinPython, and the rest, like scipy, pandas, and OpenCV, can be downloaded pre-compiled from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+Once downloaded use `pip` to install the egg (Python 2) or wheel (Python 3) downloaded.
 2. Clone this GitHub repository to your computer.
-3. If you don't already have an account, get a [Google Drive](https://www.google.com/intl/en/drive/) account.
+*[If you want to skip using Google Drive for the below 3 steps, just visit the Example Data folder link below and manually download all the content and place on a folder on your computer.
+It isn't updated too frequently so it shouldn't cause a problem to not be syncing all the time]*
-4. Install [Google Drive for
+3. [OPTIONAL] If you don't already have an account, get a [Google Drive](https://www.google.com/intl/en/drive/) account.
-    desktop](https://tools.google.com/dlpage/drive).
+4. [OPTIONAL] Install [Google Drive for desktop](https://tools.google.com/dlpage/drive).
-5. Using Google Drive, sync with the folder [example\_data/](https://drive.google.com/folderview?id=0B7to9gBdZEyGNWtWUElWVzVxc0E&usp=sharing), which is a subfolder of
+5. [OPTIONAL] Using Google Drive, sync with the folder [example\_data/](https://drive.google.com/folderview?id=0B7to9gBdZEyGNWtWUElWVzVxc0E&usp=sharing), which is a subfolder of
     `OpenWorm/OpenWorm Public/Movement Analysis/`.